The Grand Tour Lochdown: release date, trailer and news for Scotland special

-Speaking to Piers Morgan and Susanna Reid on Good Morning Britain, Richard Hammond confirmed that there’s another special coming up.
+Speaking to Piers Morgan and Susanna Reid on Good Morning Britain, Richard Hammond opened up about filming the upcoming series.

-“We managed to get one done,” he said.
-“I mean, it’s difficult going anywhere because obviously it’s about travel and that’s been off the cards.
-But there is another one, coming out later on this year.
-I don’t know when though.”
+"We managed to get one done," he said.
+"I mean, it's difficult going anywhere because obviously it's about travel and that's been off the cards.
+But there is another one, coming out later on this year."